 Bluffton’s business management degree-completion program is flexible, convenient and online.

-Bluffton’s online, accelerated business management degree-completion program prepares
+Bluffton’s online, intensive, accelerated business management degree-completion program

-adult students to understand management and leadership principles within an organizational
+prepares adult students to understand management and leadership principles within

 This program was formerly known as Organizational Management.

 You will take one course at a time.
 Classes are held one night a week via the Zoom online meeting platform.